frabjous/open-guide-typesetting-framework/doc/configuration.md

 In the metadata block, such entries will have plus and minus buttons for adding or removing additional values.
 The `"yamllist"` option for pandoc will create, in the yaml metadata file, a list of the values, one per line, preceded with hyphens.

 If `"yamlarray"` is used instead, there will be a single input field, but individual values will be identified as separated by the value of `"separator"` in the input field, e.g., `"separator": ","`, for comma-separated values.
 The separated values will be made into comma-separated array values in the yaml file.
 This is useful for things like keywords.

 Finally, it is possible to create metadata items that allow for multiple complex values, each of which has multiple subfields.
 This is done by using the `"subcategories": true` option in the metadata specifier.
-Besides it and `"label"`, every other key–value pair will be interpreted as representing a subfield, which has its own specifier which should use the value `"subelement"` for the `"pandoc"` option.
+Besides it and `"label"`, every other key–value pair will be interpreted as representing a subfield, which has its own specifier.
+These should use the value `"subelement"` for the `"pandoc"` option.
 Here is an example:

 ```json
 {